Dear parents and families,

 Students/parents will report 2020 tax information on the 2022-2023 FAFSA.
 Reporting accurate tax information is simple with the IRS Data Retrieval Tool, which ensures accurate and streamlined FAFSA filing.

 No interest is accruing on federal student and parent loans through Jan.
 31, 2022, due to the COVID-19 emergency.
 For more information, visit the Federal Student Aid website.

 To apply for New York state aid, students must complete a New York State Student Aid Payment Application.
 The payment application provides a single conduit for applying for payment of state grants, scholarships and awards, which includes TAP, Excelsior and STEM.
 Students and parents have the option to link directly to the application from the FAFSA submission confirmation page or to complete the application by going to the NYS HESC website.
 Be sure to include Binghamton's school code (0880).
 Note that students must be full-time, matriculated New York state residents who qualify based on income and academic requirements.

 Students are strongly encouraged to speak with their academic advising office to ensure their fall 2021 coursework meets degree applicability requirements.
-For more information on the New York state guidelines regarding degree applicability, visit their website.
+For more information on the New York state guidelines regarding degree applicability, view our web page.